gamesbook/pyprototypr/docs/source/script_anatomy.rst

 ------------
 `^ <key-commands_>`_

-The ``Save()`` is usually the last to appear.
-By default it simply results in the outcome of all the commands used being written out to the PDF file as named in the `Create Command`_
+The ``Save()`` is usually the last to appear in a script.

+The ``Save()`` command, by default, simply results in the outcome of all the commands used to that point being written out to a PDF file; either with a default filename, or with the one set in the `Create Command`_ .

 To customise the command, set its properties as follows: